microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/devices/capacitors.md

 **Test**: Press button **A** to charge the capacitor and watch the pixels light up to show charge level.
 Press button **B** to discharge the capacitor and watch the pixels turn off as the charge goes away.

 **Optional Test**: Change the resistance value and repeat the test.
-Observe how the charge and discharge times are differen from the first test.
+Observe how the charge and discharge times are different from the first test.

 ![Charge percentage is shown on the pixels](/static/cp/learn/pins-tutorial/devices/capacitors/charging.gif)

 **Result**: Pixels on the board will light up showing the level of charge on the capacitor.
 Each pixel represents another 10% of charge.
-Each pixel take longer to light (or turn off when discharging) than the previous one as the charge rate slows down.
+Each pixel will take longer to light (or turn off when discharging) than the previous one as the charge rate slows down.
 The last pixel takes a much longer time to light up than the other pixels.
 This will relate to the time to charge the final 10% as seen in the flatten part of the graph from the previous experiment.